fpiergen/bigoooo/README.md

 # DEVELOPMENT

 The following are development notes.
+I should probably put this all in a project tab.

 # GUI